We gather together in christ's name

 special worship services

-Lent midweeks: Thursday evenings, light supper is followed by the beautiful Holden Evening Prayer, sung in a peaceful sanctuary with glowing candlelight.
+Lent midweeks: Thursday evenings, Join us for the beautiful Holden Evening Prayer, sung in a peaceful sanctuary with glowing candlelight.

 Christmas Morning Traditional Swedish Julotta Service at 7 am: A gift from our Swedish heritage, we greet the Christmas dawn with a service almost entirely in Swedish, featuring the Portland Lucia Court and Scandinavian Chorus.
 It's the only one in town!